Members of the Sarasota-Manatee community may be approved to audit courses at New College

 6. Proof of Florida residency for determining your eligibility to pay in-state tuition rates may be submitted directly to the Office of the Registrar.
 Please be advised that Financial Aid is not available for nondegree-seeking students.

 7. All students, regardless of age, must complete a mandatory medical history form available from the New College Counseling and Wellness Center.
 All students born after 1956 must also present documented proof of immunity to measles (Rubeola) and Rubella (German measles).

-Please note that in Moodle or Canvas, some courses instruct students on how to use library online resources such as research databases and e-journals.
+Please note that in Canvas, some courses instruct students on how to use library online resources such as research databases and e-journals.
 Auditors who have agreed with faculty to complete assignments using these student resources will need to come to the Jane Bancroft Cook Library and use computers there for access, per our licensing agreements with online resources.